LazaUK/AOAI-ProtectedStorage-SDKv1/README.md

 - ```STORAGE_BLOB```: Name of the image blob.

 ## Step 1: Authenticating with Azure Storage account
 This step describes how to authenticate with your Azure Storage account in Python.
-For specifics of the process, please refer to the following Azure Storage [docuemntation page](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-python-get-started).
+For specifics of the process, please refer to the following Azure Storage [documentation page](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-python-get-started).

 We'll use the Default Azure Credentials which can leverage available credentials, e.g. from the Azure CLI environment or assigned Managed Identity (if running on an Azure resource):
 ``` Python